 WTA 1000 Draw

-The Draw for Dubai WTA 1000 event has now been released and is available to view on the WTA Tennis website.
+The draws for the WTA 1000 Dubai tennis tournament in 2024 are now available to view on the WTA Tennis website (see links below).

-Iga Swiatek was the number 1 seed in the singles draw and was seeded to meet Aryna Sabalenka in the final.
+In the 2024 singles draw, Iga Swiatek is the number 1 seed and is seeded to meet Aryna Sabalenka in the final.

-Coco Gauff and Jessica Pegula were the number 1 seeds in the women’s doubles event with Jelena Ostapenko and Lyudmyla Kichenok the number 2 seeds.
+Hsieh Su-Wei/Elise Mertens are the number 1 seeds in the 2024 women’s doubles event with Gabriela Dabrowski/Erin Routliffe the number 2 seeds.

 ATP 500 Draw

-The Draw for the 2023 Dubai ATP 500 event has now been released and is available to view on the ATP Tour website.
+The draw for the 2023 Dubai ATP 500 event will be available to view on the ATP Tour website a few days before the start of the tournament.

-As expected, Novak Djokovic is the number 1 seed in the singles event and is seeded to meet Andrey Rublev in the final.
+In 2023, Novak Djokovic was the number 1 seed in the singles event and was seeded to meet Andrey Rublev in the final.

-In the men’s doubles event, Nikola Mektic and Mate Pavic are the number 1 seeds with Ivan Dodig and Austin Krajicek the number 2 seeds.
+In the 2023 men’s doubles event, Nikola Mektic and Mate Pavic were the number 1 seeds with Ivan Dodig and Austin Krajicek the number 2 seeds.

-The total prize fund for the 2023 ATP and WTA tournaments in Dubai was $5,809,003, with the prize money and points being split as follows:
+The total prize money for the 2024 ATP and WTA tournaments in Dubai will be $6,153,500, with the prize money and points being split as follows:

 Men’s Singles